botchris/go-health/probes/s3/README.md

-# AWS SQS Probe
+# AWS S3 Probe

-The SQS Probe allows you to monitor the health of a AWS SQS queue.
+The S3 Probe allows you to monitor the health of an AWS S3 bucket.
-It checks the availability your SQS queues by requesting the queue attributes, and optionally simulates IAM policies to verify permissions.
-For example, you can check if your application has the necessary permissions to send or receive messages from the queue.
+It checks the availability of your S3 buckets by requesting the bucket's attributes, and optionally simulates IAM policies to verify permissions.
+For example, you can check if your application has the necessary permissions to read or write objects from the bucket.

 ---